kincicd252867/Azureblob/README.md

 # Azure blob automation tools
 Automate the interaction of RESTAPI using powershell or HTML webpage or upload and download activity.
+Using SAS token for container access authentication for benefitness of simpler scripting logic.